danyal-imtiaz99/danyal-imtiaz99/README.md

 - 👋 Hello there!
 - My name is @danyal-imtiaz99 :)
-- Experienced Software Developer adept at crafting robust backend solutions using Python, Django, Node.js, and ASP.NET Core, alongside frontend mastery in HTML5, CSS, React.js, and Express.js.
-- Proficient in server application management, load balancing, and implementing RESTful APIs focusing on authentication and authorization.
-- Skilled in application security, middleware integration, and SQL database management.
-- Experienced in web hosting, debugging, and leveraging AWS services such as Lambda, S3, DynamoDB, Kinesis, and EC2 for scalable solutions.
-- Known for efficient software design and system architecture that drives innovation and exceeds expectations.
-- I am eager to collaborate on startup projects.
-If you have any exciting projects in mind, please feel free to reach out at danyal.imtiaz99@gmail.com.
+Experienced Back-End Engineer and Database Developer proficient in Python, JavaScript, and Node.js.
+Skilled in crafting high-performance, secure server applications with robust authentication protocols.
+Adept at API development, integration, and management, ensuring smooth data transmission.
+Expertise in data modeling, SQL optimization, and NoSQL database technologies like MongoDB and Cassandra for handling unstructured and real-time data.

+I have proven track record of building reliable, scalable applications, streamlining data workflows, and enhancing user experiences through intuitive design and efficient ETL pipelines.
+Hands-on experience with cloud services, containerization, and CI/CD tooling to deploy and manage applications at scale.

+Committed to upholding best code quality, security, and maintainability practices, including version control, code linters, and test-driven development methodologies.
+Strong problem-solving skills and adaptability in a fast-paced, agile environment.

 ProgrammingExpert:
 https://certificate.algoexpert.io/PE-03c2ecd2b4